Phlank/Capstone-Resources/Resources.md

 ### Dependency Injection Pattern

 Dependency injection is a design pattern that lets you change different parts of your program without needing to change other parts of your program.
-Basically, it makes your system more modular, and allows project-specific configuration.
+Basically, it makes your system more modular, and provides an accessible way to have project-specific configuration.
 You can later go and change the implementation of your system in a single place and it will change throughout your entire project using a service provider and service collections.

 - [Dependency Injection in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-3.1)
 - [Dependency Injection in .NET](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection)